 The bank can continue to fund oil and gas companies that are expanding the fossil fuel industry while scientists tell us the industry must shrink.
-Since January 2020, Barclays has participated in deals worth $100bn to six of the largest oil and gas companies, who are expanding the scale of the fossil fuel industry.

 It’s very simple – if Barclays truly cares about climate change, it must stop funding fossil fuels.